WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 - How much anonymity set do I need?
 - How many rounds should I CoinJoin?
 - How does my wallet communicate with the Wasabi coordinator server?
-- Why are the denominations such an odd number?

 Hardware Wallet